mercadopago/devsite-docs/guides/localization/credentials.en.md

 ![paginaCredenciais](/images/paginaCredenciais.gif)

-On this page you will have access to the configuration keys of your Mercado Pago account to install the Transparent Checkout or Basic Checkout (Redirect, LightBox or Iframe) in your Virtual Store.
+On this page you will have access to the configuration keys of your Mercado Pago account to install the API integration or Web Checkout (Redirect, LightBox or Iframe) in your Virtual Store.

 > NOTE
 >
 > Note
 >
-> To set up Transparent Checkout you will need to enter the credentials **_PUBLIC_KEY_** and **_ACCESS_TOKEN_**.
+> To set up API integration you will need to enter the credentials **_PUBLIC_KEY_** and **_ACCESS_TOKEN_**.
-> To configure the Basic Checkout (Redirect, LightBox or Iframe) you will need to enter the credentials **_CLIENT_ID_** and **_CLIENT_SECRET_**.
+> To configure the Web Checkout (Redirect, LightBox or Iframe) you will need to enter the credentials **_CLIENT_ID_** and **_CLIENT_SECRET_**.

 ## Form I want to go to Production

-By choosing the Transparent Checkout option, you will need to fill out the "I want to go to production" form, otherwise your Checkout will be disabled to receive payments.
+By choosing the API integration option, you will need to fill out the "I want to go to production" form, otherwise your integration will be disabled to receive payments.
 Click "I want to go to production" to access the form.

 ![queroIrParaProducao](/images/queroIrParaProducao.gif)